How to: Debug an Executable Not Part of a Visual Studio Solution

 The usual answer to this problem is to start the executable outside of Visual Studio and attach to it using the Visual Studio debugger.
-For more information, seeAttach to Running Processes with the Visual Studio Debugger.
+For more information, seeAttach to Running Processes.

 Attaching to an application requires some manual steps, so it takes a few seconds.
 This slight delay means that attaching will not help if you are trying to debug a problem that occurs during startup.
 Also, if you are debugging a program that does not wait for user input and finishes quickly, you may not have time to attach to it.
 If you have Visual C++ installed, you can create an EXE project for such a program.